 Saint Joseph the Worker — 1 May

 Hamilton knows the meaning of work.
-Our city and neighbourhoods were built through the labour of steelworkers, tradespeople, factory workers, healthcare workers, teachers, small business owners, and many other working people.
+Our neighbourhoods were built by factory workers, healthcare workers, teachers, tradespeople, small business owners, and many others who chose to make this city their home.

 A photograph of the statue of Saint Joseph in Canadian Martyrs Church, Hamilton.

 The Church teaches that ordinary labour has great value in God’s eyes.
-Jesus Himself was known as the carpenter’s son, and Saint Joseph provided for the Holy Family through the work of his hands (Matthew 13:55).
+Jesus was called “the carpenter’s son” and Saint Joseph provided for the Holy Family through the work of his hands (Matthew 13:55).

 In 1955, Pope Pius XII formally established the feast of Saint Joseph the Worker on May 1.
-By doing so, he gave Christian meaning to a date already associated in many countries with labour movements and workers’ concerns.
+By doing so, he gave Christian meaning to a date already widely associated with labour movements.

 Catholic social teaching speaks clearly about the dignity of work and the rights of workers, including a just wage; safe and humane working conditions; reasonable rest and time for family life, respect for conscience and dignity; protection in sickness, injury, and old age; and the right to organize for legitimate purposes (Catechism of the Catholic Church, 2434–2435).